Kapoor & Sons: Soundtrack

-The film's soundtrack was composed by Amaal Mallik, Badshah, Arko, Tanishk Bagchi, Benny Dayal, and Nucleya, with the background score provided by Sameer Uddin.
-Lyrics were written by Badshah, Kumaar, Manoj Muntashir, Dr. Devendra Kafir, and Abhiruchi Chand.
-Sony Music India acquired the music rights.
-The soundtrack consists of five tracks and was released on 16 March 2016.

-The first single, "Kar Gayi Chull", a party track adapted from Badshah's earlier independent song, was released on 17 February 2016.
-The second single, "Bolna", a romantic ballad, followed on 24 February 2016.
-At the 62nd Filmfare Awards, Sameer Uddin won Best Background Score for his work on the film.
+The music for the film is composed by Amaal Mallik, Badshah, Arko, Tanishk Bagchi, Benny Dayal and Nucleya.
+The background score is given by Sameer Uddin.
+The lyrics are penned by Badshah, Kumaar, Manoj Muntashir, Dr. Devendra Kafir, and Abhiruchi Chand.
+Sony Music India have acquired the music rights of the film.
+Sameer Uddin won Best Background Score at the 62nd Filmfare Awards.
+The film's first song "Kar Gayi Chull", a party song, was released on 17 February 2016.
+The second song "Bolna" was released on 24 February 2016.
+The full music album was released on 4 March 2016 by Sony Music India which consisted of 5 songs.